canunj/Auto-BoardGame/README.md

 5. Prepare training prompts - convert all active keys to period stopped tokens in a string for each game.
 6. Fine-tune a selected model following the instructions at: https://platform.openai.com/docs/guides/fine-tuning
 NOTE: Auto-BG uses a Curie model with a lowered learning rate running for fewer epochs.
+---

-8. Create a Model_Constants.py file with your personal API key and model instance based on the template above.
+7. Create a Model_Constants.py file with your personal API key and model instance based on the template above.

+OR

+8. Add your API Key and model reference to secrets on your preferred hosting platform, use the Streamlit secrets framework to access values.
+---
 9. You now have a customized instance of Auto-BG!

-## Citations and Licensing
+## Licensing
-Auto-BG is licensed under CC BY-NC-SA 2.0, original data sourced from Recommend.Games @GitLab
+Auto-BG is licensed under CC BY-NC-SA 2.0.
+Data sourced from Recommend.Games scraper @GitLab, all game data is property of BoardGameGeek.com.

+## About Us
+N. Canu trained & implemented text and title generator models for Auto-BG.
+Their current board game obsession is Obsession by Kayenta Games.
+S. Capp
+T. Druhot